 - WIC

-MCM offers two distinct discounts for low income guests.
+MCM offers two distinct EBT discounts in MN.
 First, the All Play Tickets allow low income families to purchase up to six tickets for just $3 each.

 Alternatively, local low income families may qualify for a $39 per year All Play Scholarship Membership.
 This membership provides unlimited admission for a year, plus one free flex guest per visit and a 10% discount at the café and store.